nkamatam/Presentation/AWS Presentation.md

 ### When do we move to Cloud ?

 * We can’t lock-stock-and-barrel goto cloud
+* Do not go to cloud just for the sake of going to cloud
 * Client-Server apps need to be on-premise
 	* Cost of taking them to the cloud is high
  * Cloud is not a solution to an architectural problem